The Accreditation Council for Occupational Therapy Education (ACOTE) is an accrediting body for occupational therapy education.

 The total number of graduates from the Pace University Master of Occupational Therapy program during the 2-year period of 2021-2022 was 54, with an overall graduation rate of 92.59%.

 - Students Entering/Graduating: 23/26

 - Students Entering/Graduating: 50/54

 - Graduation Rate: 92.59%

-Program results can be found on the National Board for Certification in Occupational Therapy (NBCOT) Educator Resources page.
+Program results can be found on the National Board for Certification in Occupational Therapy (NBCOT) School Performance page.